juliagcurras/pubmedtocsv/README.md

 ### Contact information

-Contac information is provided in the bottom of the web page, with access to the GitHub repository where any issue can be reported.
+Contact information is provided at the bottom of the webpage, along with a link to the GitHub repository where issues can be reported..

 <img src="images/contacInformation.png" width="55%" style="display: block; margin: auto;" />

 ## Tags

-The most important tags are identified and its meaning is explicitly mentioned in the column names, but for some tags this information is missing.
-In the following table you can see all tha tags consired as long as their meaning:
+The most important tags in the PubMed format are identified, and their meanings are explicitly indicated in the column names.
+However, for some tags, this information is missing.

+The following table lists all the considered tags, along with their corresponding meanings.:

 <div align="center">